onejames/farm-hvac/readme.md

 *   `hvac_data.h`: Defines the `HVACData` and `AggregatedHVACData` structs.
 *   `data_processing.cpp/.h`: The `DataManager` class, which handles reading sensors and processing raw data.
 *   `logic/`: Contains stateless utility classes for `AlertManager`, `DataAggregator`, and `JsonBuilder`.
+*   `state/`: The `SystemState` class, which encapsulates all core data buffers and state.
-*   `network_manager.cpp/.h`: The `NetworkManager` class, which manages Wi-Fi, the web server, and MQTT.
+*   `hardware/`: The `HardwareManager` class, which owns and initializes all hardware objects.
+*   `network/`: Contains the `WebServerManager` and `MqttManager` classes, which handle local web and cloud communication respectively.
 *   `display/`: The `DisplayManager` class for the OLED screen.
 *   `config.h`: A centralized header file that declares all hardware and application configuration constants.
 *   `config.cpp`: Defines the values for the constants declared in `config.h`.